 llms.txt provides a compact overview with links to full documentation, making it ideal for larger documentation sites where including everything would exceed token limits. llms-full.txt embeds complete content directly in the file without requiring external fetches, which works best for APIs with concise documentation that fits entirely within AI context windows.

-When should I use MCP instead of llms.txt for my API?
+When should you use MCP instead of llms.txt for an API?

-Use llms.txt when helping developers write better integration code faster through AI-assisted development tools like Cursor and GitHub Copilot.
-Choose MCP when AI agents should interact with your API autonomously without human developers writing code, as it requires building and maintaining a server that implements the protocol specification.
+Use llms.txt when helping developers write better integration code faster through AI-assisted tools like Cursor and GitHub Copilot.
+Choose MCP when AI agents should interact with your API autonomously without a human developer in the loop.
+MCP traditionally requires running your own protocol server, though some platforms — Fern, for example — auto-host an MCP server for your docs site so you skip the infrastructure entirely.

-How often should I update my llms.txt file?
+How often should you update your llms.txt file?

 Update your llms.txt file whenever you publish documentation changes, and integrate generation into your build pipeline so updates happen automatically.
 AI coding assistants cache these files, so stale versions can persist for days or weeks, leading to incorrect code suggestions if your documentation has changed.

-What information should I include in my OpenAPI specification for AI agents?
+What information should be included in an OpenAPI specification for AI agents?

-Include explicit parameter descriptions stating format requirements and validation rules, realistic example responses rather than generic placeholders, and all error responses with status codes and schemas.
-AI agents need this level of detail to generate accurate code — unlike human developers, they can't infer missing information from naming conventions or context.
+Include explicit parameter descriptions stating format requirements and validation rules, realistic example responses instead of generic placeholders, and all error responses with status codes and schemas.
+AI agents need this level of detail to generate accurate code.
+Unlike human developers, they cannot infer missing information from naming conventions or context.